 This chapter presents the analysis of a shallow tunnel situated within a bimrock formation.
 The tunnel is characterized by a diameter of 10 meters and a depth of 20 meters.

 The (Napoli, et al., 2018) stochastic technique, implemented in a Matlab routine through Monte Carlo simulations, was used to obtain a random distribution of rock blocks within the slope.
-To be more precise variable block shape, eccentricity, location, size, orientation, and VBP were considered.
+To be more precise, variable block shape, eccentricity, location, size, orientation, and VBP were considered.

-The coordinates and size of the ellipses (representing the blocks) were generated (as a Matlab output) for each VBP analyzed as a.txt file (Napoli, et al., 2018).
+The coordinates and size of the ellipses representing the blocks (an eccentricity range of 0.4 to 0.9 was taken into account) were generated (as a Matlab output) for each VBP analyzed as a.txt file (Napoli, et al., 2018).
 This output was essential for the AutoCAD drawing of the tunnel and external boundaries of the models.
-Subsequently a .dxf file of the tunnel models was produced. to be finally imported into the RS2 code from Rocscience for the numerical Finite Element analysis.
+Subsequently a .dxf file of the tunnel models was produced to be finally imported into the RS2 code from Rocscience for the numerical Finite Element analysis.

 RS2 is used to analyze geotechnical constructions in two dimensions for mining and civil applications.
 RS2, which stands for "Rock and Soil 2-dimensional analysis program," is a multipurpose finite element analysis program that can be used for a variety of purposes, including tunnel and support design, groundwater seepage, consolidation, slope stability, embankments, dynamic analysis, foundations, and underground and surface excavation (Inc, 2024).